 Eula married Robert J. Rathburn in 1913.
 The marriage took place in Knox County, Illinois.

 We learn from the 1910 U.S. Census that then 19-year-old Robert lived in Moline, Illinois and worked for the U.S. Government as a Lock Tender.
-We think as Robert was working for the Rock Island Arsenal in 1917 according to his WWI draft card that after the marriage the couple returned to Rock Island, Illinois to live.
+He was working as a stagehand when he married Eula.

-We have not currently located a record for a divorce between Robert and Eula.
-We think their marriage was brief and divorce likely occurred in Rock Island County, Illinois.
-It was during this time that Eula began to use Katherine Helen/Catherine Helen as her first and middle names.
-She used Katherine/Catherine mainly on official documents for the rest of her life while Helen became the name she used daily.
-Occasionally, she added an “-e” to the end and went by Helene.
+Katherine Helen as her first and middle names.
+She used Catherine/Katherine mainly on official documents for the rest of her life while Helen became the name she used daily.
+Occasionally, she added an “-e” or “a” to Helen.

 Helen Howard continued to be in the newspapers during 1915, arrested for running “disorderly houses”.
 The newspapers mention that once a house was shut down in Rock Island, the girls would leave town for Davenport until an arrest there would have them returning to Rock Island.